duffyinVictoria/duffyinvictoria.github.io/_pages/partA.md

 - An idea you learned in this subject that you found particularly interesting.
 - Why you found it interesting.
-- What this idea tells you about doing or creating mathematics.
+- What this idea tells you about doing or creating mathematics and how doing mathematics is a separate act from computation.

 [Back to top](#part-a)